 - taking time off to rest and recharge

 - ensuring you have regular breaks

 - getting enough sleep

 - avoiding a ‘perfectionist’ mentality and practising acceptance

 - seeking professional advice.

-There’s a link between nutrition and your mind.
 Here are five nutritious foods that can help boost your mental health.